MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 Features with the :::image type="icon" source="../media/mtr-pro-icon.png"::: icon are available only with Teams Rooms Pro license.
 Introduced in this update:

-- Teams Rooms user interface refresh is applied by default
+- Teams Rooms user interface refresh is applied by default.
 - Enhanced custom backgrounds on home screen.
 For more information, see [Set up and manage Teams Rooms on Windows custom backgrounds](custom-backgrounds.md?tabs=Enhanced). :::image type="icon" source="../media/mtr-pro-icon.png":::
 - Support for SIP/H323 dialing <sup>1</sup>  :::image type="icon" source="../media/mtr-pro-icon.png":::
 - Update to Windows 11 22H2 for eligible devices, and Windows 10 22H2 for all others